 Students finding it necessary to withdraw from the College should notify the College in writing as to why and when the withdrawal is necessary and complete out-processing through the Registrar's Office and Student Finance Office.
 Failure to provide written notification will result in a delay in out-processing and a delay in any refund due the student or the funding source.
-The Department Chair and/or Academic Dean must approve withdrawal from any individual course, and grades upon withdrawal will be assigned in accordance to the grading system indicated in this catalog.
+The Department Chair, Academic Dean, or Director of Education must approve withdrawal from any individual course, and grades upon withdrawal will be assigned in accordance to the grading system indicated in this catalog.